 Difficult as it might seem, the average millionaire is no happier than someone on an average wage.
 Many people find that unbelievable.
 Yes, getting a pay rise makes you happier but only for a short time – so it’s not a lot of happiness for a long time, it’s a little bit of happiness for a short time.

 Think about a time when you got a pay rise or some extra money from somewhere, and felt better – how long did that feeling last?
 What happened next?
 What about one month later? six months later?

-So having more money, a big house, nice cars and lots of material possessions doesn’t make people happier.
-Philosophers have believed this for hundreds of years but now scientific evidence proves it
+So having more money, a big house, nice cars and lots of material possessions don’t make people happier.
+Philosophers have believed this for hundreds of years but now scientific evidence proves it.